rexsteroxy/Online-Result-Checker/README.md

 # The instruction on how to  set the app up on your localhost.
 ### 1.Pull the repo on your specified folder with "Git Pull Origin master".(Using Git bash)
-### 2.Go to your browser and type "http://localhost/phpmyadmin/"(XAMPP must be installed).
+### 2.Go to your browser and type "http://localhost/phpmyadmin/" (XAMPP must be installed).
 ### 3.Create a Database called ORC.
 ### 4.Click On ORC database to open it.
 ### 5.Locate and click on import.